meyer-group/meyer-group.github.io/_posts/2018-01-02-office-changed.md

 excerpt_separator: <!--more-->
 ---

-Because of construction works in the 3rd floor, following offices changed (January to March 2018)!
+Because of construction works in the 3rd floor, the following offices were relocated (January to March 2018)!

 <!--more-->